Test UltiHash

 This guide will show you how to set up a test environment for UltiHash.

-You'll set up a local Kubernetes environment using Minikube, containerized by Docker.
+You’ll set up a local environment using Docker Compose for container orchestration.

 The main steps are as follows: